 - 1 to 1-1/2 cups vegan chocolate chips (the larger amount is excessive but fun)

-- Blend the beans, applesauce, oil and vanilla in a food processor until smooth.
+- Blend the beans, applesauce, oil, vanilla and lemon juice in a food processor until smooth.

 - Place the baking powder, baking soda, salt, sugar, almond flour, sorghum flour, brown rice flour, and tapioca flour in a large bowl.
 Whisk the dry ingredients together until all lumps are removed and the flours are combined.